nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * **Alternative 1 (current choice):** As a list of interactions in the Person object.
   * Pros: Easy to implement, intuitive design and navigatability
-  * Cons: Heavy coupling with the person class
+  * Cons: Heavy coupling with the Person class

   * **Alternative 2:** As a list by itself, containing a reference to the Person it is attached to.
   * Pros: More isolated from the Person class, so less changes to overall code